jackdoerner/secure-stable-matching/README.md

 Reproducing Results
 =====

-For the purpose of reproducing the results we report in our paper, we provide a suite of benchmark scripts in the `bench` directory.
+For the purpose of reproducing the results we report in our paper, we provide a suite of benchmark scripts in the `tools/bench` directory.
 Each script must be executed on one machine as a server, and on another as a client.
-Scripts will run as server by default, and will output data and summaries to the `results` directory.
+Scripts will run as server by default, and will output data and summaries to the `results/bench` directory.
 Adding the `-c <address>` flag will cause the script to run as a client and connect to the specified server; in client mode the script will print a summary on the terminal, and will not save raw data.
 The full list of available benchmarks is as follows:

 * Secure Gale-Shapley Execution Time vs Pair Count (Figure 8) - `gs_improved.sh` and `gs_textbook.sh`
 * Secure Gale-Shapley Gate Count vs Pair Count (Table 1) - `gs_improved.sh` and `gs_textbook.sh`